haasome-tools/haasomeapi/docs-build/source/haasome.guide.quickstart.rst

 Configure The New Scalper Bot
 -----------------------------
 Now that we have a new scalper bot created we will want to configure it this can be done using the setup_scalper_bot function in the customBotApi.
-The format for the function is (ACCOUNT_GUID, BOT_GUID, BOT_NAME, PRIMARY_CURRENCY, SECONDARY_CURRENCY, TEMPLATE_GUID, CONTRACT_NAME, LEVERAGE, TRADE_AMOUNT, POSITION, FEE, TARGET_PERCENTAGE, SAFETY_THRESHOLD)
+The format for the function is (ACCOUNT_GUID, BOT_GUID, BOT_NAME, PRIMARY_CURRENCY, SECONDARY_CURRENCY, TEMPLATE_GUID, CONTRACT_NAME, LEVERAGE, AMOUNT_TYPE, TRADE_AMOUNT, POSITION, FEE, TARGET_PERCENTAGE, SAFETY_THRESHOLD)

 >>>
-newScalperEdited = haasomeClient.customBotApi.setup_scalper_bot(accountGuid, newScalper.result.guid, newScalper.result.name, newScalper.result.primaryCurrency, newScalper.result.secondaryCurrency, "LOCKEDLIMITORDERGUID", "", 0.0, 100, "BTC", 0.1, 1.0, 1.0)
+newScalperEdited = haasomeClient.customBotApi.setup_scalper_bot(accountGuid, newScalper.result.guid, newScalper.result.name, newScalper.result.primaryCurrency, newScalper.result.secondaryCurrency, "LOCKEDLIMITORDERGUID", "", 0.0, EnumBotTradeAmount.STATIC, 100, "BTC", 0.1, 1.0, 1.0)

 Activate The Scalper Bot
 ------------------------